Kubernetes

 A recently disclosed vulnerability in Kubernetes dashboard (CVE-2018-18264) exposes secrets to unauthenticated users.
 In this blog post we’ll explore some key takeaways regarding monitoring privilege escalation on Kubernetes.
 The Kubernetes dashboard is a web based user interface that allows users to manage applications and resources within the cluster.

 This service has a login functionality starting from Kubernetes 1.7.0.
 Since then, users are able to authenticate with a kubeconfig file or an access token.
+But it is also possible to skip the authentication altogether with a skip button.

 Read more